sohamjoshi-python/Fantasy-League-Chess/fantasy-chess-frontend/ENHANCED_EMAIL_SYSTEM_README.md

 ---

-This enhanced email system transforms Pawn Royale from basic notifications to a professional email marketing platform that drives user engagement and retention! 🎉
+This enhanced email system transforms Fantasy League Chess from basic notifications to a professional email marketing platform that drives user engagement and retention! 🎉